Diablo 4 - How to Get Crushed Beast Bones

 Crushed Beast Bones are one of the many materials you need to find while exploring Diablo 4.
 These resources are a critical ingredient to upgrade your Health Potion, and it’s used in other recipes you’ll want to complete while exploring Sanctuary.

-Although Crushed Beast Bones are not one of the more difficult resources to find, they can be tricky to track down because they’re challenging to get to drop.
+Although Crushed Beast Bones might not seem like one of the more complex resources to find, they can be tricky to track down because they’re challenging to get to drop.
 You need to hunt down specific monsters and search certain areas to find them.
 Here’s what we know about how you can get Crushed Beast Bones in Diablo 4.

 It’s tricky to narrow down the exact region you want to explore Crushed Beast Bones in Diablo 4.
 However, the best resource will be any big, gnarly creature in the overworld that has a lot of fur.
 For example, any large, powerful bears you encounter have a good chance of dropping these resources.
 This also includes large boars or lycans.